62Grape hyacinths are small spring bloomers that are perfect to plant along walkways or in rock gardens.

 Rat tail cacti are often grown in hanging baskets so that their stems can drape over the sides of the container.

-Autumn olives used to be used extensively until we realized that they were an invasive plant the was taking over the landscape and pushing out important native plants.
+Autumn olives used to be used extensively until we realized that they were an invasive plant that was taking over the landscape and pushing out the native plants.

 Chocolate soldier plants are fuzzy succulents with "chocolate" edging on their leaves.